 After seeing the Basilica of Sacre Coeur, visit another famous site at the foot of Montmartre to take in the number-one rated show in Paris — Moulin Rouge Cabaret.
 It's an interesting way to mix the worldly with the ethereal.

 Enjoy French traditional food, champagne and the world-famous show with over 100 artists and dancers.

-This dinner and show package makes it easy to enjoy yourself because it also includes hotel pickup!
-Easy, and no worries.
+This dinner and show package is our readers' favorite — it easy to enjoy yourself because it also includes hotel pickup!
+No worries.